 The prosecutor must prove that the individual had possession or actual control (constructive possession) of the controlled substance or the drug.
 The person must have the drug or controlled substance on their person or close enough to establish constructive possession.
 Most drug cases or drug possession cases in Fort Lauderdale fall under the felony category of prosecution as compared to a misdemeanor.

-When someone is arrested for common drug possession offenses in Ft Lauderdale, they are booked, fingerprinted and either have to post bail or bond to get out of jail.
+When someone is arrested for common drug possession offenses in Ft Lauderdale, they are booked, fingerprinted and either have to post bail or bond to get out of Jail.
 There might be restrictions of their release.
 Restrictions of movement, drug testing, drug treatment, and then they would have to answer to the charges in court and mount a defense to those charges.

 Although an individual is presumed innocent, there are certain agencies or governmental entities that require reporting requirements within a certain period of time beyond arrest.
 There are other agencies that only require a reporting after the case is over or if the individual pleads no contest.
 If an individual has employment concerns they should research any reporting requirements following a drug arrest.
 A lot of people get in trouble for failure to report, which is often a short term or the immediate consequence that an individual would need to be aware of.
 Reach out now to discuss your case.